fiyazbinhasan/TagHelperComponentSample/README.md

 }
 ```

+You can use sperate `HTML` files to store your `scripts` and `styles` elements.
+It makes the code more cleaner and maintainable.
 The code above reads the content of `AddressToolTipScript.html` and appends it with the tag helper output. `AddressToolTipScript.html` file contains the following markup,

 *AddressToolTipScript.html*